TobyAjLot/Drum-Kit/README.md

 # Drum-Kit

-This is a Javascript project based on The Web Development Bootcamp by Angela Yu, with an added functionality.
+This is a Javascript, project based on The Web Development Bootcamp by Angela Yu, with an added functionality.